-III.
 Hard Surface Landscaping Inspiration

-The hard surface landscaping images shown below and on the following page are meant to provide ideas for you, the homeowner as well as demonstrate our expectations for how the yard should look once completed.
-These yards have all added additional greenery to visually soften the hard surface, as well as included a variety of rock sizes and materials, and created variations in the grading (bumps, rises, raised garden beds, etc.).
+The hard surface landscaping images shown below and on the following page are meant to provide ideas for the homeowner as well as demonstrate our expectations for how the yard should look once completed.
+These yards have all added additional greenery to visually soften the hard surface.
+They have included a variety of rock sizes and materials, and created variations in the grading (bumps, rises, raised garden beds, etc.).